School of Humanities and Sciences

 Current Research and Scholarly InterestsMy overarching goal is to understand how cell growth triggers cell division.
 Linking growth to division is important because it allows cells to maintain specific size range to best perform their physiological functions.
 For example, red blood cells must be small enough to flow through small capillaries, whereas macrophages must be large enough to engulf pathogens.
 In addition to being important for normal cell and tissue physiology, the link between growth and division is misregulated in cancer.

-BioI am a currently a fourth year PhD candidate in the Biology Department at Stanford University, working both with the Stanford Center for Conservation Biology and the Natural Capital Project on understanding the impacts of human land use on biodiversity.
+BioI am a currently a lecturer in the Biology Department at Stanford University, working both with the Stanford Center for Conservation Biology and the Natural Capital Project on understanding the impacts of human land use on biodiversity.
 My empirical work focuses principally on insect biodiversity in southern Costa Rica.
 In addition to this field work, I employ a variety of spatial modelling techniques to extrapolate local findings to regional and global patterns of diversity.